 We mentioned in our article about dew point, that it is “the temperature at which air is cooled to in order for it to become saturated with moisture and so returns to a state of water”.
 This can happen when coming in to contact with a cold surface.
 This can be where a dew point calculator comes in very handy and also our dew point chart too.

-Infrared laser thermometers can help quickly and easily see where cold spots are hotspots on a surface such as a wall or ceiling which may be an indication of a water leak, especially if it is something such as a central heating leak with hot water.
+Infrared laser thermometers can help quickly and easily see where cold spots and hot spots on a surface such as a wall or ceiling which may be an indication of a water leak, especially if it is something such as a central heating leak with hot water.

 Infrared Thermometer – Condensation & Mould

 as we have said in some of our other articles regarding condensation, damp and mould although these things can be caused by such things as a water leak, rising damp, penetrating damp etc. It is perhaps more common, that they are caused by with high relative humidity coming into contact with cold surfaces causing the water vapour in the air to go from a gas to liquid state, settling as condensation on the surface.
 This in turn can be absorbed into things such as plaster on the walls, which can then be a fertile breeding ground for mould to form.